 - Plenty of food sources

 Wasps feed on fruit juice and overripe fruit They also seek exposed garbage in garbage cans that are left uncovered.
-If you want to get rid of wasps, you need to get rid of the objects that attract wasps.
+If you want to get rid of wasps, especially the paper wasp nest, you need to get rid of the objects that attract wasps.

 - Leaving leftover food out